pandodao/developers.pando.im/docs/references/botastic/api.md

 This API will create an index with current `app_id`

-The payload should be a JSON array containing multiple records to be indexed, with the following fields:
+The payload should be an object which containing a JSON array with multiple records to index, with the following fields:

 ```json
 {